 - 1. The Member Survey is sent to all members of Property Council (approx. 11,000 recipients) in Q4 of the financial year.

 Data is collected via Survey Monkey and the results are reported to the Board at the subsequent National Board meeting.

 This data is presented as the average rating out of 10. - 2.
 The percentage of females attending events and female speakers are measured by tallying the gender attendee and speaker data, summarised by respective Event Managers in a consolidated events reporting spreadsheet.
-Note: for FY2022, the consolidated events reporting spreadsheet did not exist, and the information is sourced from a summary spreadsheet with data provided by respective Event Managers. - 3.
+This information is sourced from a summary spreadsheet with data provided by respective Event Managers. - 3.
 The number of speaking engagements is measured by the Chief Executive, who inputs this data into our internal monthly report.